03 Data Modeling

 This model maps onto the entity diagram above.
 A couple of things to note:

-may be confusing because it's not clear whether it's the full-state, or just the two-letterstate_abbreviation
+statemay be confusing because it's not clear whether it's the full-state, or just the two-letterstate_abbreviationlike we've indicated.

 Tweak the model and migrate